Jean-Pierre Rampal: Recovering Baroque music

-In an interview with The New York Times, he offered one explanation for the appeal of Baroque music after the war: "With all this bad mess we had in Europe during the war, people were looking for something quieter, more structured, more well balanced than Romantic music."

-In the process of excavating forgotten works for performance, Rampal also had to discover new ways of playing that era's music.
-He applied his own bright tone and the liveliness and freedom of his style to the original texts, developing along the way a very individual approach to interpretation and, after the Baroque style, to improvised ornamentation.
+In an interview with The New York Times, he offered an explanation for the appeal of Baroque music after the war: "With all this bad mess we had in Europe during the war, people were looking for something quieter, more structured, more well balanced than Romantic music."
+He applied his own style to the original texts, developing an individual approach to interpretation and, after the Baroque style, to improvised ornamentation.
 Throughout, Rampal was never tempted to perform on a period instrument; the movement that championed "authentic" instruments for "true" performance of Baroque music had not yet emerged.
-Instead, he drew on the full range of effects offered by the modern flute to reveal fresh elegance and nuance to Baroque compositions.
-It was this modernity–the richness and clarity of his sound and the freedom and personality in his expression–combined with a sense of hidden treasures being shared that caught the attention of a wider musical public.
+Instead, he drew on the full range of effects offered by the modern flute to play the Baroque compositions.
 "Enchantment is the best possible word to describe this concert", said one Canadian reviewer for Le Devoir in 1956; "Rampal's playing struck me through its variety, its flexibility, its colour and above all its liveliness."
-This striking effect can be heard on his earliest recordings, between 1946 and 1950.
-During this period, Rampal quickly benefited from the birth of the long-playing gramophone record.
+His earliest recordings were 1946 and 1950, and Rampal benefited from the birth of the long-playing gramophone record.
 Before 1950, all of his recordings were on 78 rpm discs.
-After 1950, the 33⅓ rpm long-playing era allowed much greater freedom to accommodate the rate at which he was committing performances to record.
+After 1950, the 33⅓ rpm long-playing era allowed much greater freedom to accommodate the rate at which he was recording performances.
 At the same time, the birth of the television age ensured Rampal a wider prominence in France than any previous flute-player, through his many concert and recital appearances in the late 1950s and beyond.

-A great deal of the material Rampal performed and recorded he also published, supervising sheet music collections in both Europe and the US.
+Rampal also published a large amount of what he performed and recorded, supervising sheet music collections in both Europe and the US.
 In his autobiography, he remarked that he had felt it part of his "duty" to expand as much as possible the repertoire for fellow flautists as well as for himself.
-In trying to keep the flute before the musical public in the widest sense possible, Rampal also played in as many groups and combinations as he could, a habit he continued for the rest of his life.
+Rampal also played in as many groups and combinations as he could.

-In 1952 he founded the Ensemble Baroque de Paris, featuring Rampal himself, Veyron-Lacroix, Pierlot, Hongne, and violinist Robert Gendre.
-Remaining together over almost three decades, the ensemble proved one of the first musical groups to bring to light the chamber repertoire of the 18th century.
+In 1952 he founded the Ensemble Baroque de Paris, featuring himself, Veyron-Lacroix, Pierlot, Hongne, and violinist Robert Gendre.
+Remaining together over almost three decades, the ensemble was one of the first musical groups to bring to light the chamber repertoire of the 18th century.